What remedy should Ofpra reject the asylum application?

 Who shall I contact

-The request must be sent by post or fax.
-In the latter case, a signed paper copy of your appeal must be produced no later than the day of the hearing or the documents sent by fax must be signed at the Court Registry.
+The request must be sent to the CNDA by post or fax.
+In the latter case, it will be necessary at the latest on the day of the hearing to produce one signed paper copy of your appeal or to sign, at the Registry of the Court, the documents transmitted by fax.

 The notice of registration of your appeal by the CNDA allows you to request the renewal of your asylum application certificate.